SophieSarceau/SequenceDisplay-ML/README.md

 # SequenceDisplay-ML

-This is the official repo for "Sequence Display enabled Machine Learning for Directed Protein Evolution - Slug-Cas9 Case".
+This is the official repo for "Sequence Display enabled Machine Learning for Protein Evolution - SlugCas9 Case".

 ---